Qadi: Qadi versus mufti

 Later, in 1880, the new Sharia Courts Ordinance introduced the hierarchical judiciary.
 Through the Ministry of Justice, parties could appeal to the Cairo Sharia Court against decisions of provincial qadis and ni'ibs.
-Here, parties could appeal to the Sharia Court open to the Shaykh al-Azhar and the Grand Mufti, where other people could be added.
+There, parties could appeal to the Sharia Court open to the Shaykh al-Azhar and the Grand Mufti, and other people could be added.

 Lastly, judges were to consult the muftis appointed to their courts whenever a case was not totally clear to them.
 If the problem was not solved, the case had to be submitted to the Grand Mufti, whose fatwa was binding on the qadi.